VipeCloud/vipecloud_api/README.md

 ```

-<a name="#email-templates-post--get"></a>Email Templates (POST / GET)
+<a name="#email-templates-post--put--get"></a>Email Templates (POST / PUT / GET)
 -------------
 If you are migrating from another email sending provider and more email templates than you can manually transfer over, you can import them using the /email_templates endpoint.
+You can also edit your email templates with a PUT.

+#### POST Template
 ```
 POST /email_templates
 ```